g00341288/g00341288.github.io/_posts/2016-11-4-translating-a-request-for-data-into-a-sql-query-a-worked-example-post.md

 #### Table Aliases

-The code above uses __table aliases__ to make the syntax for table joins less ambiguous.
-It is analogous to using dot notation in JavaScript to refer to properties that belong to an object.
+The code above uses __table aliases__ all the way through.
+I do this as a rule because I think it is a good habit to get used to using them.
+They are typically used to make the syntax for table joins less ambiguous.
+But they can be used even when there is no table join.
+Using table aliases is SQL is analogous to using dot notation in JavaScript to refer to properties that belong to an object.
 ENAME is an attribute that __belongs__ to the table ENAME, whose alias is E (E.ENAME), and the attribute DEPTNO belongs to table DEPT, whose alias is D (D.DEPTNO).
 To tell SQL that you want to use an alias, you do so in your `FROM` clause like this:

 {% highlight sql %}
 FROM EMP E